JessicaGarson/nyu_advanced_python_class/class1/about_us/about_me.md

 - Area of Interest - What you are looking to do after this class is finished.
 What type of code you like to write.

-- Fun Facts - write some fun facts about yourself
+- Fun Facts - write some fun facts about yourself.

 - Favorite Movie - what’s your favorite movie?

-- Dream Project – if you can work on anything what would it be
+- Dream Project – if you can work on anything what would it be.

 ## Submit a Pull Request
 When you are finished submit a pull request.